SecUSo/privacy-friendly-weather/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-The icons used in the nagivation drawer are licensed under the [CC BY 2.5] (http://creativecommons.org/licenses/by/2.5/).
+The icons used in the navigation drawer are licensed under the [CC BY 2.5] (http://creativecommons.org/licenses/by/2.5/).
 In addition to them the app uses icons from [Google Design Material Icons](https://design.google.com/icons/index.html) licensed under Apache License Version 2.0.
 All other images (the logo of Privacy Friendly Apps, the SECUSO logo, the splash screen icon, the little weather icons and large weather images and the app icon) copyright [SECUSO](www.secuso.org) (2016).

 ## Contributors